 Wi-Fi is one of the most familiar wireless data transmission technologies today.
-Wireless LAN using Wi-Fi technology allows us to connect to local network as well as internet without wired cables.
+Wireless LAN using Wi-Fi technology allows us to connect to the local network as well as the internet without wired cables.
 Any information will be converted into digital data packets and transmitted to devices connected to the network.

 Standard: IEEE 802.11

 Application: Mobile devices, medical and smart devices, home and office networking.